 This easy chocolate frosting recipe is rich, smooth, and something you will love!

-- Whip the butter
+- Step 1: Whip the butter until fluffy.

 Mix in more heavy whipping cream until you get the consistency you want.
 Start with 1 tbs heavy whipping cream then increase from there.